 III.
 ADMINISTRATIVE RECORD

-The Division will maintain an administrative record regarding the decision of whether or not to proceed with the action as proposed.
-This record will be maintained at the DOF's Fairbanks Office filed as NC-1667-D.
+The Division will maintain an administrative record regarding the decision of whether to proceed with the action as proposed.
+This record will be maintained at the DOF's Fairbanks Office filed as NC-1610-F.

 IV.
 SCOPE OF DECISION